jwu2002/Volleyball-Rotation-Visualizer/README.md

 # Volleyball Rotation Visualizer

-## Summary

 A web app for visualizing volleyball rotations.
-Users can drag players on an interactive court, save lineups and rotation configs (with auth), export rotation sheets as PDF, and use a “Plan ahead” view to compare two teams’ rotations side by side.
-Built for coaches and players who want to move from paper diagrams to a shareable, exportable tool.
+Users can drag players on an interactive court, draw arrows to represent routes, save lineups and rotation configs with auth, export rotation sheets as PDF, and use a “Plan ahead” view to compare two teams’ rotations side by side to see potential matchups.
+Built for coaches and players who want to move from paper diagrams to a digital, exportable tool.

 ---